yefrysanchez/yefryPortfolio/README.md

 ### EduHub
 - **Description:** EduHub is a comprehensive student dashboard app designed to streamline your academic experience.
 It integrates course schedules, grades, assignments, and communication tools into one intuitive platform, helping you stay organized and on top of your educational goals.
 With real-time updates and personalized insights, EduHub makes managing your studies simpler and more efficient.
-- **Technologies Used:** Next, Typescript, Node.js, Express.js, Postgres.
+- **Technologies Used:** Next, Typescript, Node.js, Express.js, Postgres, and Railway.
 - **Link:** Still Working on it.

 ### CodeVenue